Black Bart (film): Plot

-Old-time outlaw Jersey Brady (Percy Kilbride) tells the story of his ex-partner, notorious highwayman Charles E. Boles, also known as Black Bart (Dan Duryea).
+Old-time outlaw Jersey Brady tells the story of his ex-partner, notorious highwayman Charles E. Boles, also known as Black Bart.

-Years earlier, Charles, Lance Hardeen (Jeffrey Lynn), and Jersey are working as outlaws when Charles decides to leave the gang, move to California, and pull off one last, big heist, which will allow him to go straight.
+Years earlier, Charles, Lance Hardeen, and Jersey are working as outlaws when Charles decides to leave the gang, move to California, and pull off one last, big heist, which will allow him to go straight.
 Although Lance tries to trick Charles out of his share of their hidden loot, Charles secretly double-crosses Lance first and steals all the money.

-Months later in Sacramento, Charles meets an ex-partner Clark (John McIntire), who now uses his position as a lawyer to commit big crimes.
+Months later in Sacramento, Charles meets an ex-partner Clark, who now uses his position as a lawyer to commit big crimes.
 Together, the two plan to destroy the local Wells Fargo bank, create their own bank in its place, and profit from the growing gold rush business.
 Over the next two months, Clark tips off Charles about all the Wells Fargo money shipments, and a disguised Charles robs each stage until the townspeople lose confidence in the bank.

-One day, when a masked Charles, now known as Black Bart, stops a coach transporting Lance, Jersey, and the celebrated dancer Lola Montez (Yvonne De Carlo), Lance recognizes Charles' voice and helps to save the coach from his thievery.
+One day, when a masked Charles, now known as Black Bart, stops a coach transporting Lance, Jersey, and the celebrated dancer Lola Montez, Lance recognizes Charles' voice and helps to save the coach from his thievery.
 Lance then brings the coach to the bank's relay station, where he further impresses Lola by saving the broken leg of the driver.
 Soon after, however, Charles, as Black Bart, also intrigues Lola when he sneaks into the station, returns her diamond bracelet, and embraces her before fleeing.